-The successful candidates will join the Student Union president at NUS National Conference, Tues 31st March - Thurs 2nd April 2020 in Liverpool, all expenses paid, and will be responsible for representing all University of Winchester students on the national stage.
-(You won't have any responsibilities beyond attending the conference.)
+The successful candidates will join the Student Union president at NUS National Conference, Monday 12th - Tuesday 13th April 2021 in Liverpool (tbc), all expenses paid, and will be responsible for representing all University of Winchester students on the national stage.
+(You won't have any responsibilities beyond preparing for, and attending the conference.)
 It is possible stand for this alongside a student officer role, should you wish.

 Due to NUS policy, at least 50% of Winchester's delegation to conference must be female, therefore this election requires at least one of the candidates to self-define as female.